When to Match: A Cost-Balancing Principle for Dynamic Markets

 The intuition behind this design is as follows.
 Under Assumption~\ref{ass:key}, the matching cost $f(\mathbf{x})$ decreases as the queue lengths grow, reflecting the benefit of market thickness.
 Meanwhile, the waiting cost $W$ accumulates over time as agents wait in the system.
 These two forces create opposing pressures: waiting longer reduces matching costs but increases waiting costs.
-The cost-balancing condition $M \leq \alpha W$ provides a realized-cost stopping rule for when accumulated delay has become large relative to the current matching cost.
+The cost-balancing condition $f(\mathbf{x}) \leq \alpha W$ provides a realized-cost stopping rule for when accumulated delay has become large relative to the current matching cost.
 It should be interpreted as a robust proxy rather than as an exact marginal optimality condition.